maelys-mcardle/adventure/documentation/writingstories.md

     |- config.yml
 ```

-Actual stories will have many more files and directories.
-Take this sample
+As stories become more complex, these directories will become populated with
-project:
+files and subdirectories:

 ```
   story/